apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

     frame #12: 0x00000001005..... libsystem_pthread.dylib`_pthread_wqthread + 228
 ```

-> Note: When encountering such issue, and by investigating the documentation and API annotations you determine something
+> Note: When encountering such an issue, and by investigating the documentation and API annotations you determine something
 >  was incorrectly annotated, the best way to resolve the root cause of the problem is to report the issue back to the
 >  library maintainer.